Lali Espósito: Modelling

 Espósito has been a spokesperson for numerous brands, either independently or with her Teen Angels bandmates.
 Her first commercial was for the children's fashion label MCbody Jeans.
 In 2007, she signed an exclusive contract with the Argentine lingerie brand Promesse, and she has done most of her photo sessions with Luisana Lopilato.
 In 2009, Espósito and Peter Lanzani did a special promotion for KEFF body spray for the Israeli market.
-Between 2013 and 2014, she has been the spokesperson for the lingerie brand Lara Teens.
-In 2014 she starred in a commercial for hair conditioner Biokur in Uruguay and a commercial for feminine wipes company Carefree in Argentina.
+Between 2013 and 2014, she was the spokesperson for the lingerie brand Lara Teens.
+In 2014, she starred in a commercial for hair conditioner Biokur in Uruguay and a commercial for feminine wipes company Carefree in Argentina.

-In 2014 to 2016 she starred in commercials for Claro.
-Also from 2015 to 2017 she was an ambassador and star in commercials for the hair care brand Sedal, she would again be an ambassador and star in a commercial for the brand in 2021.
-In 2018 she starred in commercials for Panacom and Terma.
-In 2019 she would stars commercial of Toyota and M&M'S, Espósito starred a commercial it would be one of the official faces for Garnier.

-In October 2021 Espósito along with Bizarrap, L-Gante, Nicki Nicole and Duki starred in commercials for the beer brand, Brahma.
-In 2022, she starred a commercial for Gancia.
+From 2014 to 2016, she starred in commercials for Claro.
+Also, from 2015 to 201,7 she was an ambassador and star in commercials for the hair care brand Sedal, she would again be an ambassador and star in a commercial for the brand in 2021.
+In 2018, she starred in commercials for Panacom and Terma.
+In 2019, she would stars commercial for Toyota and M&M'S, Espósito starred in a commercial, which would be one of the official faces for Garnier.
+In October 2021, Espósito, along with Bizarrap, L-Gante, Nicki Nicole and Duki starred in commercials for the beer brand, Brahma.
+In 2022, she starred in a commercial for Gancia.